IEEE Transactions on Magnetics

 IEEE Transactions on Magnetics is a monthly peer-reviewed scientific journal that covers the basic physics of magnetism, magnetic materials, applied magnetics, magnetic devices, and magnetic data storage.
-The editor-in-chief is Pavel Kabos (National Institute of Standards and Technology).
+The editor-in-chief is Amr Adly (Cairo University, Egypt).

 Abstracting and indexing

 The journal is abstracted and indexed in the Science Citation Index, Current Contents/Physical, Chemical & Earth Sciences, Scopus, CSA databases, and EBSCOhost.
-According to the Journal Citation Reports, the journal has a recent impact factor of 1.7.
+According to the Journal Citation Reports, the journal has a recent impact factor of 2.1.